cmsc436/sheets436/README.md

 Google spreadsheet.
 It will create an Android Archive, or `aar` file (`aar` files are the Android equivalent of `jar` files) which you can include as a dependency in your own Android project.
-Alternatively, you can just copy over the source code as its own module.
+Alternatively, you can just copy over the source code as its own module, though this is not recommended since it will be harder to pull in centralized changes.

-## Pre-Installation
+## Useful Readings

 1. Read the [Android Quickstart for Google Sheets][quickstart].
 Reread it.
 Pay attention to the parts where you'll need to get an API token and a fingerprint.

 2. Read about how to [sign your app][signing].
-If your release build is not properly signed, Google will not accept any input you make to Sheets, even if you previously registered an API token.
-There will not be any useful warning in this case.
-By familiar with all the articles I link.
-I am not your debugger.
+This part is optional, but if you choose to create a release build, you'll have to sign the hash of your release key.

 3. Read the tutorial on creating an [Android Library][library].
 This will tell you how to properly import the Sheets code.

+4. Check out the [Google Developer Console][console].
+This is where you'll register any API keys.
+Depending on how many apps you'll write you may see this page only once or several times.

+## Setting up Authentication

+## Setting up the Build

-## Installation
+## Importing the Library

 1. Download the `aar` from the releases or clone this repository.
 Downloading the binary is probably easier, though using the source directly as a library